codeb2cc/gmcadmin/README.md

     npm install
     grunt release

-All static files go to the public/dist folder.
+All static files go to the `public/dist` folder.
 The resources url prefix is `/public/`.
 You can move them somewhere else to be better served by Nginx.
 Check `conf/routes` for route details.

-Before starting the app, you may need to open `conf/app.conf` and modify the memcached address and listening port.
-Default is `127.0.0.1:11211` and port `8000`.
+Before starting the app, you may want to open `conf/app.conf` and modify the memcached address and listening port.
+Default is `127.0.0.1:11211` and `8000`.
 Finally,

     revel run gmcadmin prod